Jiuyin Zhenjing: Emei School

 Years before Zhou found the Nine Yin Manual, Chang Yuchun of the Ming Cult was wounded by a monk working for the Yuan government, who used the 'Heart Shattering Palm' on him.
 Chang's injury was so serious that he only managed to live until the age of 39.

 Guo Xiang founds the Emei School and she is the only person who knows the secret in the Heaven Reliant Sword.
 The mystery is only passed down from the school's leader to her successor.
 A century later, Zhou Zhiruo succeeds Miejue as leader of Emei and she is tasked with retrieving the hidden scrolls in the sword.
 Zhou breaks the sword by clashing it against the Dragon Slaying Saber and obtains the Nine Yin Manual hidden in the sword's blade.
 She follows the shortcuts inscribed on the manual in her practice and masters the 'Nine Yin White Bone Claw', 'Heart Shattering Palm', and 'White Boa Whip Skill', just like Mei Chaofeng had done before her.
 As Huang had the time to spend to think of the fastest way to learn the skill without the prospects of danger, Zhou trains to learn the same techniques in a safer and less poisonous way.
 Zhou also teaches the Wudang School's renegade Song Qingshu the 'Nine Yin White Bone Claw'.

 Zhou encounters the Yellow Dress Maiden, a descendant of the Condor Hero Couple (Yang Guo and Xiaolongnü), while wreaking havoc in the jianghu after Zhang Wuji betrayed her love.
 The Maiden uses an orthodox version of the skills in the Nine Yin Manual against Zhou and defeated her easily.
 Later when Zhou is injured by the Xuanming Elders' 'Xuanming Divine Palm' (玄明神掌), Zhang Wuji uses his 'Nine Yang Divine Skill' to heal her but it negates her 'Nine Yin Inner Energy'.

+Evaluation

+Jiuyin Zhenjing is the subject of a scholarly article titled The Prescription of the Nine Yin Manual in Chinese Medicine: A Discussion on the Combination of Herbs by Zhou Minlan (周敏郎), a Taiwanese physician and scholar of traditional Chinese medicine.
+The article was published in the Taiwan Medical Journal in 2012.
+In it, Zhou Minlan discusses the relationship between the Nine Yin Manual and the principles of Chinese medicine.
+He argues that the Nine Yin Manual can be seen as a metaphor for the principles of Chinese medicine, particularly the concept of a combination of herbs.
+He begins by discussing the history and content of the Nine Yin Manual, noting that it is divided into two parts: internal martial arts and external martial arts.
+The article argues that the Nine Yin Manual can be seen as a valuable resource for understanding the principles of Chinese medicine.